 I started training dogs over 30 years ago with my first dog, a border collie mix.
 I trained her in obedience, agility, any trick I could think of and we made regular visits to the nearby nursing home.
 She was heeling off-leash at 8 months of age.
 She was my best friend and built a passion in me that would later lead to helping others.

 I have been training professionally since 2008.
 I am a balanced trainer, focusing on the owners/dogs needs.
 I teach dogs life skills and to problem solve, make choices and put their natural instincts to use is crucial in order for them to learn new behaviors.
 I do use a variety of training tools including treats, toys, prong training collars, electronic collars and praise to help them fully understand what we expect of them.
 Most dogs enjoy pleasing their owners as long as they see you as their pack leader.
-I teach owners pack leadership and easier ways to communicate with their best friends.
+I teach owners how to stop unwanted behaviors through corrections, pack leadership and easier ways to communicate with their best friends.

-I am a single mom and share my home with my children on our 6 acre farm in Springfield, Oregon.
-We have 4 personal dogs, 2 cats and a variety of farm animals, all with a history.
-I generally have 6-8 foster dogs and 3-4 board & train students here at any given time.
+I am a single mom and share my home with my children on our 2 acre farm in Creswell, Oregon.
+We have 5 personal dogs, 2 cats and chickens, all with a history.
+I generally have 6-8 foster dogs and 2-3 board & train students here at any given time.
 We’re active in our church where we use our God given talents when possible.